Brachychiton rupestris

 info

-A great trick for watering street trees is to drill a one-eight inch hole on the bottom edge of a 5-gallon bucket, then set the bucket with the hole aligned next to the tree and fill the bucket with water.
-Fill once for a 1-5 gallon plant, fill twice for a 7-15 gallon plant, three times for 25g or larger plants.
+A great trick for watering street trees is to drill a one-eighth inch hole on the bottom edge of a five-gallon bucket, then set the bucket with the hole aligned next to the tree and fill the bucket with water.
+Fill once for a one or five gallon plant, fill twice for a seven or 15 gallon plant, three times for 25g or larger plants.
 Propping the bucket up on bricks will help it drain faster, if needed.

 hardy